Knowledge Centre

 States of Jersey General Election June 2022, CPA BIMR election observation mission final report.

 (The Commonwealth Parliamentary Association (CPA) London in its role as secretariat for CPA's British Islands and Mediterranean Region (CPA BIMR), carries out and supports election observation work across the Commonwealth.
 CPA BIMR is specialised in election observation work in UK Overseas Territories and Crown Dependencies.
-It send observers to elections and subsequently publishes reports.)
+It sends observers to elections and subsequently publishes reports.)

 Christopher Pich and John Reardon, A changing political landscape: the 2022 general election in Jersey.
 Small States and Territories Journal, 6 (2), 2023.